RAMYA1611/Excel-Projects/README.md

 4)Selecting appropriate chart types for visualising the data.

-5)Using slicers to filter the pivot tables by region, occupation, education and marital statu
+5)Using slicers to filter the pivot tables by region, occupation, education and marital status